docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

     - `SPOOF_PROTECTION=1` restricts the sender address to the DMS account email address, unless additional sender addresses have been permitted via supported config.
     - `SPOOF_PROTECTION=0` allows DMS accounts to use any sender address, only a single DMS account is necessary to send mail with different sender addresses.

-!!! warning

-    Ensure that you avoid configuring email addresses with the [sub-address tag delimiter](#sub-addressing), otherwise opt-out of the sub-addressing feature.
+??? warning "Email address considerations"

+    An email address should conform to the standard [permitted charset and format](https://stackoverflow.com/questions/2049502/what-characters-are-allowed-in-an-email-address/2049510#2049510).

+    DMS has features that need to reserve special characters to work correctly.
+Ensure those characters are not present in email addresses you configure for DMS, or disable / opt-out of the feature.

+    - [Sub-addressing](#sub-addressing) is enabled by default with the _tag delimiter_ `+`.
+This can be configured, or be unset to opt-out.

 ### Aliases